Sneak Peek – Marked

 Not enough.
 It was never going to be enough.

 The impact didn’t feel like a crash.
-It felt like the planet had decided, personally, to reach up and claim me.
+The ground surged upward with a sudden, deliberate force, closing the distance, wrapping me in its pull, and refusing to let go, almost as if the planet had decided, personally, to reach up and claim me.

 For a moment I just breathed.
 Counted the breaths.
 Let my nervous system run its checks — ribs aching but intact, a warm thread of blood tracking from my temple that I touched and assessed as shallow, not critical, just dramatic the way head wounds always were.
 I filed it under not fatal and made myself focus before my hands could start shaking.